 Hi guys!
 I have a fun post to share today.
 I’m always talking about how I love the flexibility of the Happy Planner and how I can add things to it.
 I feel like it is a big misconception that you need to have printables sized exactly for the Happy Planner.
-I’m going to show you how to resize printables for your Happy Planner so you can take any letter size printable and make it work!
+I’m going to show you how to resize printables for the Classic Happy Planner so you can take any letter size printable and make it Happy Planner size!

 I also have TWO video tutorials over on my Youtube channel, which you can see below.

 This post contains affiliate links.
 See our full disclosure policy, here.

 For the first video, I’ve shared how you can take my HALF LETTER size printables and shrink those down to fit inside a MINI Happy Planner.